kaitas/kaitas.github.io/_posts/2021-05-11-more-kawaii.md

 - [40] Danielle Lottridge, Frank Bentley, Matt Wheeler, Jason Lee, Janet Cheung, Katherine Ong, and Cristy Rowley.
 2017.
 Third-Wave Livestreaming: Teens’ Long Form Selfie.
 In Proceedings of the 19th International Conference on HumanComputer Interaction with Mobile Devices and Services (MobileHCI ’17).
 Association for Computing Machinery, New York, NY, USA, Article 20, 12 pages. https://doi.org/10.1145/3098279.3098540
 - [41] Zhicong Lu, Michelle Annett, Mingming Fan, and Daniel Wigdor.
 2019.
 “I Feel It is My Responsibility to Stream”: Streaming and Engaging with Intangible Cultural Heritage through Livestreaming.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI ’19).
 ACM, New York, NY, USA, Article Paper 229, 14 pages. https://doi.org/10.1145/3290605.3300459
 - [42] Zhicong Lu, Michelle Annett, and Daniel Wigdor.
 2019.
 Vicariously Experiencing it all without Going Outside: A Study of Outdoor Livestreaming in China.
 Proceedings of the ACM on Human-Computer Interaction 3, CSCW (2019), 1–28.
 - [43] Zhicong Lu, Seongkook Heo, and Daniel Wigdor.
 2018.
 StreamWiki: Enabling Viewers of Knowledge Sharing Live Streams to Collaboratively Generate Archival Documentation for Effective In-Stream and Post-Hoc Learning.
-Proceedings of the ACM on Human-Computer Interaction 2, CSCW (2018), Article 112. https: //doi.org/10.1145/3274381
+Proceedings of the ACM on Human-Computer Interaction 2, CSCW (2018), Article 112. https://doi.org/10.1145/3274381
 - [44] Zhicong Lu, Haijun Xia, Seongkook Heo, and Daniel Wigdor.
 2018.
 You Watch, You Give, and You Engage: A Study of Live Streaming Practices in China.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (CHI ’18).
-ACM, New York, NY, USA, Article Paper 466, 13 pages. https://doi. org/10.1145/3173574.3174040
+ACM, New York, NY, USA, Article Paper 466, 13 pages. https://doi.org/10.1145/3173574.3174040
 - [45] Tetsuya Nakajo.
 2020.
 Live2D. https://www.live2d.com/en/.
 - [46] Bonnie Nardi.
 2010.
 My life as a night elf priest: An anthropological account of World of Warcraft.
 University of Michigan Press, Ann Arbor, MI, USA.
 - [47] Carman Neustaedter and Elena Fedorovskaya.
 2009.
 Capturing and sharing memories in a virtual world.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems.
 ACM, ACM, New York, NY, USA, 1161–1170.